Top 15 Organizations that Help the Homeless

 - Offers trauma-informed, culturally responsive services

-15. WIN (Women in Need)–Supporting Homeless Women and Families in NYC, USA
+15. WIN (Women in Need)–Supporting Homeless Women and Families in NYC

-Women In Need, Inc. (WIN) is one of New York City’s largest and most impactful homeless charities, providing shelter and support to over 10% of the city’s homeless population.
-Focused primarily on women and children, WIN operates dozens of shelters and transitional housing programs that include wraparound services like job training, child care, and mental health support.
+Women In Need, Inc. (WIN) is one of New York City’s largest and most impactful homeless charities and a leading charity for homeless women and families, providing shelter and support to over 10% of the city’s homeless population.
+Focused primarily on women and children, WIN operates dozens of shelters and transitional housing programs that provide wraparound services such as job training, child care, and mental health support.

 By focusing on long-term transformation, WIN is among the top organizations that help homeless people build stable, independent futures.
 Its holistic, trauma-informed approach makes it a leading name among charitable organizations for the homeless in urban America.